f5devcentral/f5-journeys-lab-ucs-modifier/README.md

 ## Usage

-Run the image in the container interactively:
+1. Run the image in the container interactively:
 ```
 docker run -v <local_directory_with_UCS>:/UCS -it f5devcentral/f5-journeyslab-ucsmodifier:v1.0.1
 ```

-Execute ucs-modifier in the container:
+2. Execute ucs-modifier in the container:
 ```
 ucs-modifier -u <UCS_FILE_NAME>.ucs -m <IP> -p <PASSWORD>
 ```
-> Encrypted UCS files are not supported currently
+> Encrypted UCS files are not supported currently.\
 > Modified UCS file (<UCS_FILE_NAME>_modified.ucs) is saved to the same directory as the original UCS file provided (<UCS_FILE>.ucs).

-Transfer <UCS_FILE_NAME>_modified.ucs to destination BIG-IP (lab)
+3. Transfer <UCS_FILE_NAME>_modified.ucs to destination BIG-IP (lab)

-Load UCS:
+4. Load UCS:

 + on the same platform type without the license:
 ```
 tmsh load sys ucs <UCS_FILE_NAME>_modified.ucs no-license
 ```
-> from version 1.0.1 the original bigip.license file is removed from UCS (avoiding license errors if "no-license" parameter is omitted)
+> From version 1.0.1 the original bigip.license file is removed from UCS (avoiding license errors if "no-license" parameter is omitted).

 + on a different platform type:
 ```
 tmsh load sys ucs <UCS_FILE_NAME>_modified.ucs platform-migrate
 ```
-> With platform-migrate option, license is excluded by default
+> With platform-migrate option, license is excluded by default.

 ## Available arguments
 ```